+the filename of the script to be submitted for execution.
+This is the address of a descriptor pointing to the script filename.

-the Connect:Direct for OpenVMS server process environment name.
+OpenVMS Usage: char_string type: character string access: read only mechanism: by descriptor sx env the Sterling Connect:Direct for OpenVMS server process environment name.
 This is the address of a descriptor pointing to the environment name.

-OpenVMS Usage: char_string

-type: character string

-access: read only

-mechanism: by descriptor